 Depending on the circumstances, you may have the following additional rights:

 The right to withdraw consent

-Where you have consented to us processing your personal data, you are within your rights to withdraw your consent at a later time.
-For any such request, we will review your withdrawal of consent within a month.
+Where you have consented to us processing your personal data, you may withdraw your consent at a later time.
+For any such request, we will review your withdrawal of consent request within a month.
 We will usually agree to such a request.
 However where the data is used for reporting purposes, we normally have the right to continue processing your data and only redact or obfuscate the information that would make you identifiable.
 We will notify you in the event that this situation arises.
 No fee will be incurred for withdrawal of consent.